No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Purpose:** To deceive user into signing a malicious transaction or handing over private keys, to install malware onto the user's computer
 - **Target:** Whatever funds and assets are in the user's account that can be sold for fiat money (e.g. USD, Euro)
 - **Action:** Send a transaction to the user with a scam link in the note field accompanied with a message that is intended to entice the user into clicking the link and interacting with the scam website
-- **Result of the action:** If user ignores transaction, then nothing happens.
-If the user clicks on link and interacts with the scam website, the user loses funds or assets.
+- **Result of the action:** If user ignores the transaction, then nothing happens.
+If the user clicks on link and interacts with the scam website, the user potentially loses funds or assets.
 - **Occurrence likelihood**: High
 - **Impact:** Low to High, depends on how much the user interacts with the scam
 - **Threat type:** Spoofing, denial of service